Advertisement

 Adverse Reactions

-The following adverse reactions are discussed in greater detail in Precautions: Immune-mediated Pneumonitis [see Precautions]; Immune-mediated hepatitis [see Precautions]; Immune-mediated colitis [see Precautions]; Immune-mediated endocrinopathies [see Precautions]; Immune-mediated nephritis [see Precautions]; Immune-mediated rash [see Precautions]; Other immune-mediated adverse reactions [see Precautions]; Infusion-related reactions [see Precautions].
+The following adverse reactions are discussed in greater detail in Precautions: Immune-mediated pneumonitis [see Precautions]; Immune-mediated hepatitis [see Precautions]; Immune-mediated colitis [see Precautions]; Immune-mediated endocrinopathies [see Precautions]; Immune-mediated nephritis [see Precautions]; Immune-mediated rash [see Precautions]; Other immune-mediated adverse reactions [see Precautions]; Infusion-related reactions [see Precautions].

 Clinical Trials Experience: Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.